libreobjet/open-guide/en/this_book.md

 ### Fonts
 We use these excellent libre fonts in the book:
+ - Alegreya by Juan Pablo del Peral released under SIL Open Font License 1.1
+ - Quattrocento Sans by Impallari  released under SIL Open Font License 1.1
  - Raleway designed by Matt McInerney as a single thin weight, it was expanded into a 9 weight family by Pablo Impallari and Rodrigo Fuenzalida in 2012 and iKerned by Igino Marini.
 Released under the SIL Open Font License 1.1
- - Alegreya by Juan Pablo del Peral released under SIL Open Font License 1.1

 Object
 ---------